Fiona McLeod (barrister)

-Fiona Margaret McLeod (born 1964) is an Australian barrister practising at the Victorian Bar.
+Fiona Margaret McLeod SC (born 1964) is an Australian barrister practising at the Victorian Bar.

 Early life and education

 McLeod's father was a psychiatrist, who presided over the department at the University of Auckland for seven years, until McLeod was 13 years old.
 Her mother was a biochemist, later a ceramic artist.

 McLeod attended the Melbourne Law School at the University of Melbourne, where she enjoyed participating in student theatre productions.
 She earned a Bachelor of Arts and Bachelor of Laws there, and later Masters of Public and International Law.

 McLeod was President of the Australian Law Students' Association in 1987, winning the Butterworths prize for Civil Jurisprudence in the same year.

 Career

 McLeod was employed as an articled clerk and solicitor by the law firm Cornwall Stodart in Melbourne.
 She was admitted as a barrister in Victoria in 1991 and started practising at Owen Dixon Chambers.
 She was appointed Senior Counsel in Victoria in 2003.

 In 2013, McLeod was appointed chair of the Victorian Bar Council, and in 2015 was the president of the Australian Bar Association.
 She was appointed to the executive of the Law Council of Australia in 2014, serving as treasurer in 2015, president-elect in 2016 and President in 2017.

 McLeod attended the 2020 Summit participating in the Regional Security and Prosperity stream.
 At the time she was the President of Australian Women Lawyers.

 She is a fellow of the International Academy of Trial Lawyers and the Australian Academy of Law.
 She is a Council member of the Commonwealth Lawyers Association, the Advisory Council of the University of Melbourne Law School and the Victorian University Sir Zelman Cowan Centre.

 She has represented the Commonwealth in major cases, including the Victorian Bushfires Royal Commission, Queensland Floods Commission and the Royal Commission into Institutional Responses to Child Sexual Abuse.